 More than 15% of used drives sold on eBay still have personal data on them

-Three out of every 20 drives —15 percent — recently bought on eBay had personal information on them including passport numbers, financial records and other data that could be easily accessed — by anyone.
-The findings are from a recent study done by data security firm Blancco Technology Group with Ontrack, a data recovery company, which bought — at random — 159 drives off eBay and tested them for data still stored.
+Three out of every 20 drives —15 percent — recently bought on eBay had personal information on them, including passport numbers, financial records, and other data that could be easily accessed — by anyone.
+The findings are from a recent study by data security firm Blancco Technology Group with Ontrack, a data recovery company, which bought — at random — 159 drives off eBay and tested them for stored data.

 Read More: